AI-Ready Data: The New Strategic Edge for Capital Markets

 For years, Europe operated without a consolidated view of equity trading.
 While other markets built centralized ways to view trades and prices across venues, Europe remained fragmented.
 That changed in…

-Ideas and Insights from the 2026 Capital Markets Innovation Summit | London On April 15, Exegy hosted the Capital Markets Innovation Summit: London Edition, where industry leaders discussed key trends…
+Solving Today’s Technology Challenges On April 15, Exegy hosted the Capital Markets Innovation Summit: London Edition, where industry leaders discussed key trends like market convergence and digital assets, setting the…

 What Is a Consolidated Tape?